 - Lead qualifying questions.

 The data you request at this stage is determined by your email marketing segmentation needs and will influence how you qualify, personalize, and persuade your new leads. what you can do to qualify, personalise, persuade and what you need for the email marketing segmentation you will be running.
+We want to avoid only talking about ourselves, and end up in what is called a Marketing Myopia.

 At the acquisition stage, you’ll be sending the first transactional emails to the newly acquired lead.
 Often, it is a confirmation email, welcome email, or any type of email that sets the right expectation for your leads and prepares them for the next step.